RavensbourneWebMedia/Interactive-Narratives/sessions/01/readme.md

 * Can be malleable
 * Stories are active

+### Workshop: Find case studies, analyse and present.

-### Can interactive narratives have the same dramatic effect as linear narratives?
+#### Can interactive narratives have the same dramatic effect as linear narratives?

 **Spend 30-minutes researching and preparing a short presentation of Trans-Media Examples:**
 1. What?